gmac/graphql-stitching-ruby/README.md

 #### Abstract boundaries

 It's okay for boundary queries to be implemented through abstract types.
 An abstract query will provide boundaries for all of its possible types.
-For interfaces, the key selection should match a field within the interface, and must be implemented by all locations.
+For interfaces, the key selection should match a field within the interface.
 For unions, all possible types must implement the key selection individually.

 ```graphql
 interface Node {